makkus/frankentree/Readme.rst

 - lets you assemble git repositories that are composed of other git repositories (using ``git subtree``)
 - supports pulling from upstream for one or all of the sub-trees
 - supports pushing to upstream for one or all of the sub-trees
-- can automatically fork sub-repositories before adding if needed, to both your personal github account or an organization you are member of
+- can automatically fork sub-repositories before adding if needed, to both your personal github account or an organization you are member of.
+Only Github is supported for this feature, for now.

 Description
 -----------